If you have a talent and passion for cooking and a desire to serve delicious food to customers, then becoming a chef is the career for you.

 3) No two days are the same

-In the kitchen, you’ll rarely have a boring day and you’ll be able to interact with new people on a regular basis.
-Whether it’s other cooks, waiters, customers or other industry colleagues, you’ll be able to share your thoughts and share experiences, building relationships within this diverse industry.
+If you have ever had a desk job, you'll understand how boring it can be.
+However, in the kitchen, you'll rarely have a boring day and you'll be able to interact with new people on a regular basis.
+Whether it's other cooks, waiters, customers or other industry colleagues, you'll be able to share your thoughts and share experiences, building relationships within this diverse industry.

 With the power to change and experiment with the menu, chefs play an important role in ensuring the restaurant or cafe stays fresh and is appealing to both new and returning customers.